kazij317-code/B13-A6-DigiTools-Platform-My-Assignment/README.md

-📚 DigiTools
+📚 DigiTools:

 DigiTools is a modern web application to explore and purchase digital tools with a clean UI, responsive design, and an interactive cart system for a smooth user experience.

-📸 Screenshot
+📸 Screenshot:

 ![DigiTools Screenshot](./src/assets/products/digi.png)

-⚙️ Tech Stack
+⚙️ Tech Stack:

 React.js
 Tailwind CSS
 DaisyUI
 JavaScript (ES6+)

-✨ Main Features
+✨ Main Features:

 🛒 Add to cart functionality
 ❌ Remove items from cart
 🔔 Toast notifications for user feedback